BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 >She's a mystery.
 >As if I wanted to know.
 >As if I wanted to cling on to her drapes
->To reveal a clouded sky.
+>to reveal a clouded sky.
 >As if she'd want to do the same.
 >As if I didn't mull
->For some time before she woke
+>for some time before she woke
->Over whether my fingers
+>over whether my fingers
->Could lace into hers.
+>could lace into hers.
 Now it's
->As if the thought never entered
+>as if the thought never entered
->My mind, but
+>my mind, but
->It hasn't left either,
+>it hasn't left either,
->As if it's been
+>as if it's been
->Gliding around inside
+>gliding around inside
->For an eternity already.
+>for an eternity already.
 >
 >As if I couldn't see when you were lying.
 >I lied back as if
->You couldn't do the same.
+>you couldn't do the same.
 As if
 >I didn't see how you two said
->Goodbye.
+>goodbye.
 Him all red and smiling as if
->He were drunk.
+>he were drunk.
 As if
 >I didn't look down to
->See his red, drunk, smiling hand
+>see his red, drunk, smiling hand
->Brush your waist as he turned
+>brush your waist as he turned
->To walk away, as if
+>to walk away, as if
 >I weren't there, as if
 >I didn't care.
 As if
 >I cared.